EO-DataHub/eodhp-guide/services/stac-fastapi.md

 ### Configuration

 The service is configured in the ArgoCD deployment repo, apps/stac-fastapi-2 directory.
+The elasticsearch backend is deployed via Helm Chart and can be configured using the values.yaml file in the apps/stac-fastapi-2/base directory.

 ### Control

-How to restart service?

-How to stop service?
+To restart the stac-fastapi service run `kubectl rollout restart -n sfapi2 <service-fqdn>` for Kubernetes cluster or use ArgoCD UI to restart, where `service-fqdn` is one of the following, relating to the service to be restarted:

+- deployment.apps/catalogue-search-service-client
+- deployment.apps/catalogue-search-service-ingester
+- deployment.apps/catalogue-search-service-ingester-bulk
+- deployment.apps/elasticsearch-master

+To stop service, the service must be removed from ArgoCD configuration.

 ### Dependencies

-- List all services that this service depends on
+- The elasticsearch instance must be running in this namespace for any of the stac-fastapi services to be operational
+- Relies on auth-agent to provide auth header tokens when attempting to view private datasets

 ### Backups

 Where is state of service backed up?
 How to restore?

 ## Development

+The stac-fastapi deployments are developed across two repositories:
+- The first defines the abstract methods for STAC-FastApi, found in the [eodhp-stac-fastapi](https://github.com/EO-DataHub/eodhp-stac-fastapi) repository
+- The second defines the elasticsearch implementation for STAC-FastApi, found in the [eodhp-stac-fastapi-elasticsearch-opensearch](https://github.com/EO-DataHub/eodhp-stac-fastapi-elasticsearch-opensearch) repository

+The ingester is configured in the [stac-fastapi-ingester](https://github.com/EO-DataHub/stac-fastapi-ingester) repository.

+The job to ingest the initial top-level catalogs is configured in the [eodhp-init-catalogs-harvest](https://github.com/EO-DataHub/eodhp-init-catalogs-harvest) repository.

 Where is the code for this service kept?